inaimathi/langnostic/posts/authentication-part-four---logging-into-websites-with-rsa-keys.md

     300 < (now_to_seconds(now()) - now_to_seconds(T)).
 ```

-That seems reasonably self-explanatory too<a name="note-Sat-Jun-23-013559EDT-2012"></a>[|4|](#foot-Sat-Jun-23-013559EDT-2012).
-We check whether a given secret is too old, revoking it without granting access if it is, then calling out to python for the actual verification step (coming soon, I promise).
+That seems reasonably self-explanatory too[^except-that-erlang-doesnt].
+We check whether a given secret is too old, revoking it without granting access if it is, then calling out to python for the actual verification step (coming soon).
 If it succeeds, we revoke it and grant access.
 Note that by the time we've gotten to this point, the keys have already been verified for a matching IP.
 Right, back to the last clause in `handle_call/3`

+[^except-that-erlang-doesnt]: Except that Erlang doesn't like the idea of durations for some reason, so I had to bring myself to write a comment.

 ```erlang
 handle_call({new_key, UserId, Pubkey}, _From, State) ->